rlivingsus/misc/standaloneBooks.md

 - Jones, Gwyneth: Proof of Concept
 - Kahn, David: The Codebreakers
 - Kahneman, Daniel: Thinking, Fast, and SLow
-- Kaku, Michio: Physics of the Future; Hyperspace
+- Kaku, Michio: Physics of the Future; Hyperspace; The God Equation: The Quest for a Theory of Everything
 - Kai, Christopher: Big Game Hunting
 - Kasparov, Garry: Deep Thinking: Where Machine Intelligence Ends and Human Creativity Begins
 - Katayama, Lisa: Urawaza
 - Kaufman, Josh: The personal MBA
 - Kawakami, Hiromi: Manazuru
+- Kean, Sam: The Bastard Brigade
 - Kearney, Paul: The Ten Thousand
 - Kelly, Kevin: The Inevitable
 - Kendi, Ibram: How to be an Antiracist